EdungDivinefavour/MailGuard/QUICKSTART.md

 ## Step 3: Test It

-In a **new terminal** (keep the interceptor running):
+Open a new terminal (keep the first one running):

 ```bash
 source .venv/bin/activate
 python test_email.py
 ```

-Choose an option from the menu (e.g., option 2 for credit card test).
+Pick an option from the menu.
+Option 2 tests credit card detection.

 ## Step 4: View Results

-Open your browser to: `http://localhost:5001`

-You'll see:
-- Statistics (total emails, flagged, blocked)
-- Email logs with detection results
-- Policy actions applied
+Open `http://localhost:5001` in your browser.
+You'll see stats, email logs, detection results, and what actions were taken.

 ## That's It!

-The system is now intercepting and analyzing emails.
-Send more test emails or configure your mail client to use `localhost:2525` as the SMTP server.
+MailGuard is now intercepting and checking emails.
+Try sending more test emails or point your mail client to `localhost:2525`.

 ## Next Steps

-- **Configure your mail client**: Point SMTP to `localhost:2525`
+- Point your mail client's SMTP to `localhost:2525`
-- **Customize policies**: Edit `mailguard/engines/policy_engine.py`
+- Tweak policies in `mailguard/engines/policy_engine.py`
-- **Add detection patterns**: Edit `mailguard/engines/detection_engine.py`
+- Add detection patterns in `mailguard/engines/detection_engine.py`
-- **Review logs**: Check the dashboard regularly
+- Check the dashboard for intercepted emails

 ## Troubleshooting